eleavydev/redroots-farm/README.md

 - As an alternative to using pure white as background colour, the colour Snow (#FFFAFA) was used as research suggested this as a good alternative
 [PicMonkey](https://www.picmonkey.com/colors/white/off-white).

+## User Stories

+- As a user I expect the site to be uncluttered and easy to read.

+- As a user I expect the site to be easy to navigate.

+- As a user I want to know what page I am currently on.

+- As a user I want to know I can get back to Home from any page I am on.

+- As a user I want to know about Red Roots Farm without having to trawl through lots of information.

+- As a user I want to know the key points at a glance (What is Red Roots farm, who are the people behind it, what can I do there and what are the spaces there).

 ## Testing

 Manual Testing

 - I tested that this website works in different browsers: Edge, Chrome and Safari.

 - I tested that this website is responsive, and displays correctly on standard screen sizes using the devtools device toolbar.

 - I confirmed that the navigation, header, about us, gallery and contact us text is legible and easy to understand.

 - I confirmed that the links throughout the site all work and go where they're meant to (Logo, Navigation Bar, Local Attraction website links to external, Social Media links in footer).

 - I confirmed that the form works as expected.
 Every field (Name, Email address, Question/Comment) has required field validator and also Email address field requires email address.
 Finally, the submit button works correctly.

 Solved Bugs
 - Logo on the Contact Us page didn't return back to index.html.
    - Fixed as required by changing url.
-- Some of the images weren't loading correctly as initially I was hosting images within the site but then moved to Cloudinary
+- Some of the images weren't loading correctly as initially I was hosting images within the site but then moved to Cloudinary.
     - Fixed as required by correcting urls.
 - Text Area on the Contact Us page wasn't resizing properly for smaller screens.
     - Fixed as required by setting max-width: 100% in media query.